greenboxal/doggohub/changelogs/archive.md

 - Show warning when a comment will add 10 or more people to the discussion.
 - Disable changing of the source branch in merge request update API (Stan Hu)
 - Shorten merge request WIP text.
-- Add option to disallow users from registering any application to use GitLab as an OAuth provider
+- Add option to disallow users from registering any application to use DoggoHub as an OAuth provider
 - Support editing target branch of merge request (Stan Hu)
 - Refactor permission checks with issues and merge requests project settings (Stan Hu)
 - Fix Markdown preview not working in Edit Milestone page (Stan Hu)